justinburdett/game/README.md

 I'm exploring most of the other details about the game now.
 Over time, this list will evolve.

+# How can I help?

+Since this is a public repo, anyone can contribute.
+In the short term, this is probably not that meaningful.
+In the future, that probably means being able to fix typos, suggest a new card and more.

+For the time being, the best way to help is to check out our [issue tracker](http://github.com/jburdeezy/game/issues) and response to any open questions with feedback, or open a new issue if you have a good idea.

 # Currently Exploring

 I am currently exploring a gameplay inspired by a variant of Magic: the Gathering called [Wizards Tower](http://www.wizards.com/magic/magazine/article.aspx?x=mtg/daily/feature/257b).
 This means the game will have: